JuliaBel5/home-library/README.md

 - `npm run docker:start` - Runs the application in development (watch) mode.
 - `npm run docker:stop` - Stops and removes the Docker containers and network created by docker compose up.
 - `npm run docker-audit` - Analyzes the specified Docker image for known vulnerabilities using Docker Scout.
-- `npm run test` - Executes unit tests using Jest.
+- `npm run test:auth` - Executes unit tests using Jest.

 ## Technologies Used